usnistgov/FIPS201/_FIPS201/authentication.md

 - The guard at the access control entry point determines whether the PIV Card appears to be genuine and has not been altered in any way.
-- The guard compares the cardholder’s facial features with the picture on the card to ensure that they match.
+- The guard compares the cardholder's facial features with the picture on the card to ensure that they match.
 - The guard checks the expiration date on the card to ensure that the card has not expired.
-- The guard compares the cardholder’s physical characteristic descriptions to those of the cardholder.
+- The guard compares the cardholder's physical characteristic descriptions to those of the cardholder.
     (Optional)
-- The guard collects the cardholder’s signature and compares it with the signature on the card.
+- The guard collects the cardholder's signature and compares it with the signature on the card.
     (Optional)
 - One or more of the other data elements on the card (e.g., name, employee affiliation, agency card serial number, issuer identification, agency name) are used to determine whether the cardholder